or-bit/Monolith/README.md

 It can be found at https://github.com/or-bit/monolith-todos .

 #### Bubble & eat
-Bubble & eat is an app for manage restaurant services in a simple and fast way, just like writing a message on your favourite chat-app.
+Bubble & eat is an app to manage restaurant services in a simple and fast way, just like writing a message on your favourite chat-app.
 It can be found at https://github.com/or-bit/bubble-and-eat .